HistoryMiami Museum is committed to providing inclusive experiences for all visitors.

 Getting to the Museum

 Miami-Dade Cultural Center Garage, 50 NW 2nd Avenue

 Take the south elevator to the second floor exit.
 Exit this floor and follow the pathway across a covered, above street level footbridge that leads directly to the Miami-Dade Cultural Plaza.
 Parking for Museum visitors with validation is a flat rate of $5.
 Parking may be validated at the Museum’s Visitor Services desk.

 The Museum is conveniently located across from Government Center Station.
 Follow these links to plan your trip using the Metrorail, Metromover, Metrobus, City of Miami trolley or City of Coral Gables trolley.

 The Museum is located on the plaza level of the Miami-Dade Cultural Center.
 The plaza level is accessible by elevator from either the ground level or from the parking garage.
 The Museum is comprised of two buildings, North Building and South Building.
 The North Building is equipped with automatic sliding doors, which are centrally located.
 The South Building is equipped with a power-assist door on the far left of the entryway.

 All restrooms have one accessible stall and there are designated Family/Companion Care Restrooms located in the South Building on the plaza level.

 Museum Accessibility & Services

 Certain areas of the exhibition spaces may include loud audio.
-A limited number of noise canceling headphones are available at the Visitor Services Desk in either building on a first-come, first-served basis.
+A limited number of noise-reducing headphones are available at the Visitor Services Desk in either building on a first-come, first-served basis.
 Guests are requested to leave a photo ID at the Visitor Services Desk while using these headphones.